Honorary Police: Mission

-The tasks are very varied and can include the following: provide foot and mobile patrols, perform speed and road checks, perform premises licence and curfew checks, assisting in searches for missing persons, assist policing major events, centeniers perform parish hall enquiries, assist and co-operate with the States of Jersey Police and with other parishes’ Honorary Police in the policing of island events or as needed or requested.
+The tasks are very varied and can include the following: provide foot and mobile patrols, perform speed and road checks, perform premises licence and curfew checks, assisting in searches for missing persons, assist policing major events, centeniers perform parish hall enquiries, assist and co-operate with the States of Jersey Police (SOJP) and with other parishes’ Honorary Police in the policing of island events or as needed or requested.

-Centeniers and vingteniers also assist their parishes with the Visite du Branchage twice yearly and the Visite Royale which happens once every six years.
+Centeniers and vingteniers also assist their parishes with the Visite du Branchage twice yearly and the Visite Royale, which happens once every six years.

 Duty is usually performed for a week on a rota basis.
-The different parishes differ slightly in their specific arrangements, however, all parishes hold a monthly meeting that their connétable must attend.
+The different parishes differ slightly in their specific arrangements; however, all parishes hold a monthly meeting that their connétable must attend.

 Honorary Police Association

-Centeniers, Vingteniers and Constables Officers are members of the Honorary Police Association.
+Centeniers, Vingteniers and Constable Officers are members of the Honorary Police Association.

 Comité des Chefs de Police

-A Chef de Police is appointed in each Parish from the Centeniers of that Parish and is responsible to the Connétable for the operational policing of the Parish.
-The Chef de Police of every Parish is a member of the Comité des Chefs de Police and it is the role of the Comité to seek to strengthen and uphold the Honorary Police by fostering and maintaining the unity of its members; oversee the management of resources made available to the Honorary Police; co-ordinate the provision of advice and guidance to members of the Honorary Police; promote consistency in operational practice between the Honorary Police of each parish; and foster continued co-operation with the States of Jersey Police Service and other agencies.
+A Chef de Police is appointed in each Parish from the centeniers of that Parish and is responsible to the Connétable for the operational policing of the Parish.
+The Chef de Police of every Parish is a member of the Comité des Chefs de Police (the Chiefs of Police Committee), and it is the role of the Comité to seek to strengthen and uphold the Honorary Police by: fostering and maintaining the unity of its members; oversee the management of resources made available to the Honorary Police; co-ordinate the provision of advice and guidance to members of the Honorary Police; promote consistency in operational practice between the Honorary Police of each parish; and foster continued co-operation with the States of Jersey Police (SOJP) and other agencies.

 Honours

 Established on 1 December 2014, the Jersey Honorary Police Long Service and Good Conduct Medal may be awarded to Jersey Honorary Police officers after twelve years service with a clasp awarded for each additional period of nine years service.

-In addition, officers received the Queen's Jubilee Medals of 2002 and 2012 on the same basis as members of other British police services.
+In addition, officers with a minimum of 5 years service received the Queen's Jubilee Medals of 2002, 2012, 2022 and the King Charles III Coronation Medal 2023 on the same basis as members of other British police services.

+The service was also awarded the Queen's Award for Voluntary Service in 2003.